Chapter 3 A (brief) introduction to R

 ## 4 Graham 1.88 British TRUE

-# Extract data frames rows where nationality is not equal to (!=) American
+# Extract data frame rows where nationality is not equal to (!=) American

 subset(df, nationality != "American")